Weyl group symmetry of q-characters: Abstract

 \section{Abstract}

-We resolve a long-standing puzzle in the theory of $q$-characters of finite-dimensional representations of the quantum affine algebra $U_q(\ghat)$: the seeming absence of a $q$-analogue of the Weyl group symmetry of characters of finite-dimensional representations of $\g$.
-Namely, we define an action of the Weyl group $W$, but not on the ring ${\mc Y}$ of Laurent polynomials where the $q$-character homomorphism takes values.
-Rather, we define it on the direct sum of completions of ${\mc Y}$ labeled by elements of $W$.
-The ring ${\mc Y}$ embeds into it diagonally, and we prove that the subring of $W$-invariant elements of ${\mc Y}$ is equal to the ring of $q$-characters.
-We also show that the screening operators, which were previously used to describe the ring of $q$-characters, naturally appear as subleading terms of one-parameter deformations of simple reflections from $W$ in a certain limit.
+We define an action of the Weyl group $W$ of a simple Lie algebra $\g$ on a completion of the ring ${\mc Y}$, which is the codomain of the $q$-character homomorphism of the corresponding quantum affine algebra $U_q(\ghat)$.
+We prove that the subring of $W$-invariants of ${\mc Y}$ is precisely the ring of $q$-characters, which is isomorphic to the Grothendieck ring of the category of finite-dimensional representations of $U_q(\ghat)$.
+This resolves an old puzzle in the theory of $q$-characters.
+We also identify the screening operators, which were previously used to describe the ring of $q$-characters, as the subleading terms of simple reflections from $W$ in a certain limit.
+Our results have already found applications to the study of the category ${\mc O}$ of representations of the Borel subalgebra of $U_q(\ghat)$ in \cite{FH3} and to the categorification of cluster algebras in \cite{GHL}.